+ACQUISITION AND DEVELOPMENT OPPORTUNITIES.
 The Company seeks to acquire suburban office and industrial properties at prices below replacement cost that offer attractive returns, including acquisitions of underperforming, high quality assets in situations offering opportunities for the Company to improve such assets' operating performance.
 The Company will also continue to engage in the selective development of suburban office and industrial projects, primarily in suburban business parks, and intends to focus on build-to-suit projects and projects where the Company has identified sufficient demand.
 In build-to-suit development, the building is significantly pre-leased to one or more tenants prior to construction.
-Furthermore, the Company believes that through build-to-suit projects, which often foster strong long-term relationships between the Company and the tenant, the Company positions itself for future development projects as the facility needs of the tenant increase.
-The Company also believes that its 215 acres of development land should provide it with a competitive advantage in its future development activities.
-The Company will also selectively seek opportunities for fee-producing development, management and brokerage business with third-party owners through the Service Companies and Forsyth-Carter Brokerage.
+Build-to-suit projects often foster strong long-term relationships between the Company and the tenant, creating future development opportunities as the facility needs of the tenant increase.

-The Company may from time to time acquire properties from property owners through the exchange of Units in the Operating Partnership for the property owner's equity in the acquired properties.
-The Units received by these property owners would be redeemable for cash or, at the Company's option, shares of Common Stock.
+The Company believes that it has several advantages over many of its competitors in pursuing development and acquisition opportunities.
+The Company has the flexibility to fund acquisitions and development projects from numerous sources, including the public capital markets, its \$280 million unsecured Revolving Loan, other bank and institutional borrowings and private equity issuances.
+Frequently, the Company acquires properties through the exchange of Units in the Operating Partnership for the property owner's equity in the acquired properties.
+As discussed above, each Unit received by these property owners is redeemable for cash from the Operating Partnership or, at the Company's option, shares of Common Stock.
 In connection with these transactions, the Company may also assume outstanding indebtedness associated with the acquired properties.
-The Company believes that this acquisition method may permit the Company to acquire properties at attractive prices from property owners wishing to enter into tax deferred transactions.
-Since the Company's inception, it has acquired 94 properties, comprising 5.8 million rentable square feet using the foregoing structure.
+The Company believes that this acquisition method may enable it to acquire properties at attractive prices from property owners wishing to enter into tax-deferred transactions.
+Since the Company's inception, it has acquired 94 properties, comprising 5.8 million rentable square feet, by using the foregoing structure.
+To date, only 1,200 Units have been redeemed for cash, totaling \$35,000.